Caring for your home is difficult enough when you have to contend with a leak. What are you supposed to do if your foundation cracks?

 Do outdoor chores.
 Few people in the world enjoy cleaning their gutters.
 You’re going to need to take on this chore, though, if you want to preserve your foundation.
 If you don’t clean out your gutters, run-off water will drop straight down onto the perimeter of your home.
 From there, it’ll make its way into your foundation, where it can cause cracks.
 Cleaning your gutters, then, may be a nuisance, but it’ll help save you money in the long run.

 Don’t feel as though you have to wait for your foundation to crack to act.
-Talk with a local contractor about the different waterproofing solutions that will keep your foundation in one piece.
+Talk with a local contractor about the different waterproofing and foundation solutions that will keep your home in one piece.